Medford Injury Case Pre-Trial Steps

 Once the plaintiff lodges their complaint with the correct court, the court notifies the defendant, and both parties file their respective answers, the process of discovery begins.

-Generally, discovery in Medford personal injury cases should take no more than 300 days.
+Generally, discovery in local personal injury cases should take no more than 300 days.
 Cases founded on other legal theories such as products liability or medical malpractice have longer periods of discovery.
 If needed, the court may also allow the parties to extend discovery beyond these statutory limits under certain circumstances.

 Interrogatories and Depositions